Quickstart: Enroll Intune devices into Endpoint analytics

 - A status of insufficient data means you don't have enough devices reporting to provide a meaningful score.
 We currently require at least five devices.

 Insights and recommendations is a prioritized list to improve your score.
-This list is filtered to the subnode's context when you navigate to Best practices or Recommended software.
+This list is filtered to the subnode's context when you navigate.